Imageomics/INTR/README.md

 # INTR: A Simple Interpretable Transformer for Fine-grained Image Classification and Analysis

 This repo is the official implementation of [INTR: A Simple Interpretable Transformer for Fine-grained Image Classification and Analysis](https://arxiv.org/pdf/2311.04157.pdf).
-It currently includes code and models for the interpretable task. <br>
+It currently includes code and models for the interpretation of fine-grained data. <br>

 INTR is a novel usage of Transformers to make image classification interpretable.
 In INTR, we investigate a proactive approach to classification, asking each class to look for itself in an image.
 We learn class-specific queries (one for each class) as input to the decoder, allowing them to look for their presence in an image via cross-attention.
 We show that INTR intrinsically encourages each class to attend distinctly; the cross-attention weights thus provide a meaningful interpretation of the model's prediction.
 Interestingly, via multi-head cross-attention, INTR could learn to localize different attributes of a class, making it particularly suitable for fine-grained classification and analysis.